Swiftwork/babylon-file-loader/README.md

 }
 ```

-Emits `file.png` as file in the output directory and returns the public URL
+Emits `scene.babylon` and accompanying manifest (if it exists) as files in the output directory and returns the public URL

 ```
-"/public/path/0dcbbaa7013869e351f.png"
+"/public/path/0dcbbaa7013869e351f.babylon"
+"/public/path/0dcbbaa7013869e351f.babylon.manifest"
 ```

 <h2 align="center">Options</h2>